Yaoguai: Classical usages

-There is also a classical saying: "when affairs go awry, there must have been a yāo (acting)" (事出反必有妖).
+There is also a classical saying: "when affairs go awry, there must have been a yāo [acting]".

 Later usages

 In later terminology, yāo refers to natural objects (animals, plants or rocks) which have acquired sentience (lit. spiritual awareness), the ability to assume human or near-human forms, supernatural or magical powers, as well as the ability to cultivate so as to achieve immortality or transcendence.

 Disambiguation

-The terms yao 妖, gui 鬼, mo 魔 and guai 怪 are sometimes used interchangeably in the same text for the same creature, since these tales focus on producing entertaining or thrilling narratives rather than linguistic precision.
-This is true even though the creature satisfies the classical definition of a Yao 妖.
+The terms yao (妖), gui (鬼), mo (魔) and guai (怪) are sometimes used interchangeably in the same text for the same creature, since these tales focus on producing entertaining or thrilling narratives rather than linguistic precision.
+This is true even though the creature satisfies the classical definition of a yao (妖).

-However, in the strict sense, Yao (妖) are usually seen as distinct creatures from "ghosts and spectres" (.
+However, in the strict sense, yao (妖) are usually seen as distinct creatures from "ghosts and spectres" (.
 The differences may be thus explained:

-Narrowly speaking, "gui (鬼)" are the spirits of the deceased, whereas "mo 魔" are either demons in the religious sense, or fallen immortals that have succumbed to evil or who have elected to take a forbidden path for whatever reason.
-Meanwhile, "guai (怪)" on a standalone basis maintains a broad original meaning and can refer to any strange creature.
+Narrowly speaking, gui (鬼) are the spirits of the deceased, whereas mo (魔) are either demons in the religious sense, or fallen immortals that have succumbed to evil or who have elected to take a forbidden path for whatever reason.
+Meanwhile, guai (怪) on a standalone basis maintains a broad original meaning and can refer to any strange creature.

-Ultimately the yaoguai (妖怪) are not demons in the religious or the traditional western sense; they are neither archfiends nor fallen angels, neither the inveterate foes of mankind's salvation nor are they hardened rebels against the divine principle.
+Ultimately, the yaoguai (妖怪) are not demons in the religious or the traditional western sense; they are neither archfiends nor fallen angels, neither the inveterate foes of mankind's salvation nor are they hardened rebels against the divine principle.
 They are often capable of sympathy, love, repentance, and even remorse, and of forming families with human beings.
-Instead, the word 魔 is used to refer to demons when translating Buddhist or Christian or other religious texts.
+Instead, the word mo (魔) is used to refer to demons when translating Buddhist, Christian or other religious texts.